SOMALIA SOMALILAND

 TYPE OF TRIP

-On-the-road trip with domestic flights, private drivers, and security detail, in an unstable territory no longer accustomed to tourism.
-The country’s hygiene standards are lacking, and a spirit of adaptation is required.
-For security reasons, the margin of autonomy for movements and visits is limited
+On-the-road journey with domestic flights, private drivers, and security escort, through an unstable territory no longer accustomed to tourism.
+Hygiene standards in the country remain low, and a strong capacity for adaptation is required.
+For security reasons, individual freedom of movement is limited, and visits are conducted within a controlled framework.

 For more information about our trips, please consult the FAQ section.